 Can you get unbanned from Tinder?

 How to get unbanned from Tinder

-There’s multiple ways to go about it and all of them vary per device.
-Android vs iPhone, web client vs phone, etc.
+There are multiple to unban yourself from Tinder and all of them vary per device.
+Android vs iPhone, web client, phone, etc.

 So what info could potentially link your new account to your banned account?